iflowfor8hours/arcadian-adventure/content/post/2016/2016-12-06-migrating-to-containers.markdown

     iflowfor8hours-core

 Now I have a box up and running and can communicate with it securely using the standard docker tools.
 In this case, I'll need to write a compose file since two containers will be running.

+I played with that for a bit, and everything works as expected.
+Now I need to get letsencrypt working.
+Since certs are free and I already own my domain, I can afford to have an https enabled staging environment.
+I now needed to decide on a docker hosting environment and platform.
+The easiest way to get up and running with containerized infrastructure is CoreOS, hands down.
+I'm using docker-machine to spin it up and provision it as a docker host.
+Go get a DO access token and run the following if you're still riding along.